TouchDeeper/TdLib/README.md

 ## Install
-If you don't want to install the realsense module,just comment the related line in src/CMakelist.txt.
+- If you don't want to install the realsense module,just comment the related line in src/CMakelist.txt.
+- if OpenCV and PCL is not standard installation
+    - modify the `OpenCV_DIR` and `PCL_DIR` to your case
+    - you need to add there lib path to `LD_LIBRARY_PATH`.
+In my case:

+        `export LD_LIBRARY_PATH=/home/td/slam/install/pcl/lib:$LD_LIBRARY_PATH`.

+         You can add this code to `~/.bashrc` to make it useful to all terminator.
 ```
 cmake .. -DCMAKE_INSTALL_PREFIX:=your_path
 make